sebeid4556/DQMT-Database/README.md

 # DQMT-Database
-Look up anything from Dragon Quest Monsters Terry's Wonderland 3D
+This application is a database for monster in DQMT (Dragon Quest Monsters Terry's Wonderland 3D) Select the monster from the left to see their stats in the main window.

+#

-# Build Instructions
+# Building
 Setting up environment:
 - Create folder named sdl2 in root directory (if using a different location, edit CMakeLists.txt accordingly).
 - Download SDL2 to sdl2.
 Add C:/sdl2/bin to PATH environment variable.